Sérgio Sette Câmara: Macau Grand Prix

 Returning for his third attempt, Sette Câmara had a lot more of a challenge on his plate due to being out of a Formula 3 car all year while racing in Formula 2.
-He was the fastest in FP1 but that involved hitting the wall and in qualifying, his best lap was ruined by making contact with the wall and he had to settle for 9th.
-That did not hamper his progress through the qualification race as he made a rapid start, making his way to fifth by the end of lap 1 before reaching 3rd and pressuring Joel Eriksson for 2nd.
-In the end, Joel held his own and Sette Câmara finished an impressive 3rd from 9th on the grid.
+He was the fastest in FP1 but that involved hitting the wall and in qualifying, his best lap was ruined by making contact with the wall and he had to settle for ninth.
+That did not hamper his progress through the qualification race as he made a rapid start, making his way to fifth by the end of lap 1 before reaching third and pressuring Joel Eriksson for second.
+In the end, Eriksson held his own and Sette Câmara finished an impressive third from ninth on the grid.

 The main race, however, was action-packed and entertaining, featuring hard racing and daring overtakes as well as a number of incidents.
 For Sette Câmara however, it was a fairytale that quickly turned into his biggest nightmare.
 After both Joel Eriksson and Callum Ilott ran into trouble, Sette Câmara inherited the lead and held it until the final lap.
 After firstly being under immense pressure from Maximilian Günther and then the fast charging Ferdinand Habsburg, Sette Câmara looked set to take victory, but he was overtaken around the outside on the final corner on the last lap by Habsburg and both drivers went into the wall after carrying too much speed into the corner.
-Habsburg managed to make it across the line in a heavily damaged car and finished 4th, but Sette Câmara did not make it to the checkered flag and was classified in 13th place, after having led the majority of the race.
+Habsburg managed to make it across the line in a heavily damaged car and finished fourth, but Sette Câmara did not make it to the checkered flag and was classified in 13th place, after having led the majority of the race.

 2018

-Sette Câmara returned to Formula 2 for the 2018 season and started it off in impressive fashion, finishing 2nd behind Lando Norris in the first feature race of the year in Bahrain.
-He followed that up with a 3rd place finish in the same weekend's sprint race.
-He would go on to finish 6th in the championship with a total of 8 podium finishes for the year.
+Sette Câmara returned to Formula 2 for the 2018 season and started it off in impressive fashion, finishing second behind Lando Norris in the first feature race of the year in Bahrain.
+He followed that up with a third place finish in the same weekend's sprint race.
+He would go on to finish sixth in the championship with a total of eight podium finishes for the year.